gohugoio/hugo/docs/content/tutorials/mathjax.md

               color: #515151;}
 {{% /highlight %}}

-In the css snippet notice the line `color: #515151;`.
-This is the value assigned to the `color` attribute of the `body` class in my css.
-In order for the equations to look good on a particular website, this value should be updated to match the color of the text body for that page.
+In the css snippet notice the line `color: #515151;`. `#515151` is the value assigned to the `color` attribute of the `body` class in my css.
+In order for the equations to fit in with the body of a web page, this value should be the same as e color of the body.

 ### Usage